haskell-org/committee/proposals/0003-pr-process.md

 Guidelines for accepting PRs to the website:

   1. Purely technical fixes—like fixing the `default.nix` file, broken links, typos and HTML glitches—require one member of the committee to approve.
-  2. For uncontroversial changes that affect the content of the site, we need two committee members to approve.
+  2. Uncontroversial changes that affect the content of the site need two committee members to approve.
 If the PR was authored by one or more committee members, it should be approved by *other* members unless there are less than two members not involved in the PR.
-  3. Major or controversial changes require a majority vote.
+  3. Major changes (eg removing whole pages, a visual redesign) and controversial changes (eg removing options from the downloads page) need a majority vote of the whole committee.
   4. Changes that have known objections from anyone on the committee require a majority vote.

-Once a PR has the approvals it requires, and assuming the change is not time-critical, the PR should stay open for at least a day to leave time for additional comments and questions.
-After this, the PR may be merged at any time.
+A PR may be merged once it has the approvals it requires and it has been at least 24 hours since the last substantial change.
+Time-critical PRs like security fixes may be merged without the 24 hour requirement.

 Once a PR is merged, it may be deployed to the live site at any time.